kghose/Chhobi2/Readme.md

 TODO
 ====
-* [DONE] Selections/collections
+- [x] Selections/collections
-* [DONE] Resize and zip collection to send via mail
+- [x] Resize and zip collection to send via mail
-* Export queries as smart folders
+- [x] (Won't do) Export queries as smart folders
-* [DONE, silently generate thumbnail] Indicate when preview thumbnail is not available - autogenerate one
+- [x] (silently generate thumbnail) Indicate when preview thumbnail is not available - autogenerate one
-* Command history
+- [x] Command history
-* Commands to change appearance
+- [ ] Commands to change appearance

 Resources